-Mountain Biking North Vietnam will take you to the less travelled places of Ha Giang and Lao Cai provinces.
+Mountain Biking North Vietnam will take you to the less traveled places of Ha Giang and Lao Cai provinces.
 The cycling trip begins with a overnight train trip from Hanoi to Lao Cai where you start your adventure holiday with a visit to the Bac Ha market, is open on Sunday morning only.
 You cycle up and downhill, using single tracks and dirt roads biking trails to enjoy the wild beauty of nature and to experience the rich ethnic culture.
-Taking this cycling adventure tour, you have the opportunity to cycle through the remotest hilltribe villages including Ta Cu Ty village, Nam Dan village, Khau Rom village, Nam Choong village, Ho Thau village, Nam Son village, Nam Khoa village.
+Taking this cycling adventure tour, you have the opportunity to cycle through the remotest hill tribe villages including Ta Cu Ty village, Nam Dan village, Khau Rom village, Nam Choong village, Ho Thau village, Nam Son village, Nam Khoa village.
 Most of the nights are spent at local home (homestay) offering the real life experience.
-This mountain bike tour is customized for active, intrepid, adventure cyclist travelling in small group tours.
+This mountain bike tour is customized for active, intrepid, adventure cyclist traveling in small group tours.
 The tour is provided with experienced English-speaking biking tour guide, private vehicle for transfers and support, homestay, food, trek bikes and cycling gears.

 20:00: You will be met up with Vietnam Cycling team at your hotel in Hanoi and transferred to Hanoi railway station for night train up to Lao Cai.
 Overnight on the train.

 Day 2: Lao Cai – Bac Ha.